 Planning on getting a job to help supplement your travels?
 No problem!
-There’s cover while working (volunteer work or paid work) so read on to find out what plan and level of cover applies to you depending on what kind of work you’ll do.
+Our policies offer cover while working when you’re travelling (we cover volunteer work and paid work).
+So read on to find out how to you may be covered for any work you plan to do.

 - Manual paid or volunteer work (including use of power tools or working at a height of 5 metres or less).

 - Paid or volunteer work as an instructor or guide (except in an excluded activity).

 Traveller tip: if you’ve already left for your holiday and realised you’ve forgotten to get travel insurance, don’t panic!
 You can still purchase cover online.
 If you buy a policy while overseas, you have to wait 72 hours (waiting period) before cover is activated, as explained in ‘When cover starts & ends’.

 What you need to do to be covered

 When you are asked to add any adventure, sports, work or volunteer activities to your quote during the quote path, all you need to do is type 'work,’ then choose the work activity that you plan to do, e.g., manual, non-manual, etc, and that way you’ll be covered.
 Easy!

 It is important that you add all the work, adventures and activities you plan to try on your trip when you buy your policy.
 You won’t be able to make changes after your policy is issued so don’t run the risk of not being covered.